rmorabia/sophi-li.github.io/src/pages/posts/2020-05-19-how-to-deploy-monorepo-to-heroku/index.md

 path: '/how-to-deploy-monorepo-to-heroku'
 date: '2020-05-19'
 title: 'How to Deploy a React App and Node.js/Express Backend API to Heroku From a Monorepo'
-tags: ['react', 'node', 'deploy']
+tags: ['react', 'node', 'deployment']
-excerpt: 'How to deploy a monorepo Heroku'
+category: 'code'
 ---

 I spent an entire day figuring out how to deploy my project to Heroku from a monorepo.
 This didn't need to take an entire day.
 These are the steps I took to deploy my project and wish I knew from the start.